Code-Institute-Submissions/First-Milestone-Project-18/README.md

         [The High Kings' youtube page](https://www.youtube.com/user/TheHighKingsOfficial).
 Return to the Gallery page
 31. Click on each video on the music page an verify that it plays
 32. Click on each playlist on the music page and verify that it plays

+## **5.5 CONTACT PAGE**

+1. Go to the "Contact" Page
+2. Verify that all links, icons, images and content are appearing correctly on the page
+3. In the top navigation bar, hover over each link and verify that the hover affects are working (i.e. background color changes to white, font color to #c71f27)
+4. In the top navigation bar, hover over each social media icon and verify that the hover affects are working (i.e. the bacground color is changing to the icon color, and the icon color is changing to the background color)
+5. In the bottom navigation links, hover over each link  and verify that the hover affects are working (i.e. background color changes to white, font color to #c71f27)
+6. In the bottom navigation links, hover over the social media icons and verify that the hover affects are working (i.e. the bacground color is changing to the icon color, and the icon color is changing to the background color)
+7. Do the following tests on the top navigation bar:
+8.  - Click on "Home" and verify that it goes to the Home page.
+Browse back to the Contact page
+9. - Click on "The Band" and verify that it jumps to the section of the Home screen where the Band details are displayed.
+Browse back to the Contact page
+10. - Click on "Tours" and verify that it goes to Tours page.
+Browse back to the Contact page
+11. - Click on "Music" and verify that it goes to the Music page.
+Browse back to the Contact page
+12. - Click on "Gallery" and verify that it goes to the Gallery page.
+Browse back to Contact page
+13. - Click on "Contact" and verify that it stays on the Contact page.
+14. - Click on "Shop" and verify that it opens a new tab to the [Shop website](https://shop.celticcollections.com/collections/the-high-kings-all).
+Return to the Contact page
+15. - Click on the "facebook" icon and verify that it opens a new tab to
+        [The High Kings' facebook page](https://www.facebook.com/thehighkings).
+Return to the Contact page
+16. - Click on the "twitter" icon and verify that it opens a new tab to [The High Kings' twitter page](https://twitter.com/).
+Return to the Contact page
+17. - Click on the "instagram" icon and verify that it opens a new tab to [The High Kings' instagram page](https://www.instagram.com/thehighkingsofficial/).
+Return to the Contact page
+18. - Click on the "youtube" icon and verify that it opens a new tab to [The High Kings' youtube page](https://www.youtube.com/user/TheHighKingsOfficial).
+Return to the Contact page
+19. Do the following tests on the bottom navigation links:
+20. - Click on "Home" and verify that it goes on the Home page.
+Browse back to the Contact page
+21. - Click on "Tours" and verify that it goes to the Tours page.
+Browse back to the Contact page
+22. - Click on "Shop" and verify that it opens a new tab to the [Shop website](https://shop.celticcollections.com/collections/the-high-kings-all).
+Return to the Contact page
+23. - Click on "Music" and verify that it goes to the Music page.
+Browse back to the Contact page
+24. - Click "Playlists" and verify that it goes to the section of the Music page where the Playlists are.
+Browse back to the Contact page
+25. - Click on "Gallery" and verify that it goes to the Gallery page.
+Browse back to the Contact page
+26. - Click on "Contact Us" and verify that it stays on the Contact page.
+27. - Click on the "facebook" icon and verify that it opens a new tab to [The High Kings' facebook page](https://www.facebook.com/thehighkings).
+Return to the Contact page
+28. - Click on the "twitter" icon and verify that it opens a new tab to [The High Kings' twitter page](https://twitter.com/).
+Return to the Contact page
+29. - Click on the "instagram" icon and verify that it opens a new tab to [The High Kings' instagram page](https://www.instagram.com/thehighkingsofficial/).
+Return to the Contact page
+30. - Click on the "youtube" icon and verify that it opens a new tab to [The High Kings' youtube page](https://www.youtube.com/user/TheHighKingsOfficial).
+Return to the Contact page
+31. Click on each video on the music page an verify that it plays
+32. Click on each playlist on the music page and verify that it plays